bwalke8728/personal_portfolio/README.md

 - **Professional Color Scheme** - Blue accent colors with clean whites and grays

 ### Sections
-1. **Hero Section** - Bold title with "INNOVATION ARCHITECT" branding
+1. **Hero Section** - Bold title with "CREATIVE PROFESSIONAL" branding
 2. **About Section** - Professional background and expertise
 3. **Services Section** - 6 service cards with icons and descriptions
 4. **Experience Section** - Professional highlights and achievements